Learning from Protein Structure with Geometric Vector Perceptrons: Introduction

-We do so by introducing \textit{geometric vector perceptrons} (GVPs), a drop-in replacement for standard multi-layer perceptrons (MLPs) in aggregation and feed-forward layers of GNNs.
-GVPs operate directly on both scalar and \textit{geometric} features---features that transform as a vector under rotation of spatial coordinates.
-GVPs therefore allow for the embedding of geometric information at nodes and edges without reducing such information to hand-picked scalars that may not fully capture complex geometric relationships.
-We postulate that our approach makes it easier for a network to learn functions whose significant features are both geometric and relational.
+We do so by introducing \emph{geometric vector perceptrons} (GVPs), a drop-in replacement for standard multi-layer perceptrons (MLPs) in aggregation and feed-forward layers of GNNs.
+GVPs operate directly on both scalar and \emph{geometric} features---features that transform as a vector under a rotation of spatial coordinates.
+GVPs therefore allow for the embedding of geometric information at nodes and edges without reducing such information to scalars that may not fully capture complex geometry.
+We postulate that our approach makes it easier for a GNN to learn functions whose significant features are both geometric and relational.

 Our method (GVP-GNN) can be applied to any problem where the input domain is a structure of a single macromolecule or of molecules bound to one another.
-In this work, we demonstrate our approach on two important problems connected to protein structure: model quality assessment and computational protein design.
-Model quality assessment (MQA) aims to select the best structural model of a protein from a large pool of candidate structures and is a crucial step in protein structure prediction \citep{cheng2019estimation}.
-Computational protein design (CPD) is the conceptual inverse of structure prediction, aiming to infer an amino acid sequence that will fold into a given structure.
+In this work, we specifically demonstrate our approach on two problems connected to protein structure: computational protein design and model quality assessment.
+Computational protein design (CPD) is the conceptual inverse of protein structure prediction, aiming to infer an amino acid sequence that will fold into a given structure.
+Model quality assessment (MQA) aims to select the best structural model of a protein from a large pool of candidate structures and is an important step in structure prediction \citep{cheng2019estimation}.
 Our method outperforms existing methods on both tasks.